Spanberger sparked a debate about 'defund the police’ attacks. Cameron Webb slogged through them.

 Webb outperformed President-Elect Joe Biden (D) by roughly three points in the district, according to unofficial returns, indicating he did attract some crossover voters.
 But it wasn’t nearly enough.

 To a lesser degree, Republicans also used similar “defund the police” rhetoric against Spanberger, who defeated state Del.
 Nick Freitas by a narrow 2 percent of the vote, according to unofficial returns.
-They occasionally tried to link the former CIA analyst with her freshman colleague, Rep. Alexandria Ocasio-Cortez (D-N.Y.), who does want to defund police and proudly identifies as a democratic socialist.
+They occasionally tried to link the former CIA officer with her freshman colleague, Rep. Alexandria Ocasio-Cortez (D-N.Y.), who does want to defund police and proudly identifies as a democratic socialist.

 Spanberger “votes nearly as much with socialist AOC,” charged one attack ad from Club for Growth PAC, which spent millions helping Freitas.
 “Why would Spanberger take so much money from defund the police extremists if she truly cared about Virginia?”